-Palmetto Trail: Lake Marion Passage is a 34 mile lightly trafficked point-to-point trail located near Santee, SC that features a lake and is good for all skill levels.
+Palmetto Trail: Lake Marion Passage is a 34 mile lightly trafficked point-to-point trail located near Santee, South Carolina that features a lake and is good for all skill levels.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash